DynamoDS/DynamoPrimerNew/README.md

 Copyright 2022 Autodesk

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License. È possibile ottenere una copia della licenza all'indirizzo:
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0